kellyhum/sentence-streak/README.md

 ### todos

+-   ~~visualization of day:total words ratio (temporarily hardcode)~~

+-   ~~add timer~~
+-   ~~currently can only input one sentence -> add "next question" ability~~
+-   user authentication -> wip
+-   searching = filtering the display

+-   technically play again button uses the "nextQ" function -> this will mess up statistics. fix!
+-   fix dashboard button
+-   can get the same word in a row b/c not marking whether a word has already been tested -> this could honestly be a feature though

+-   update visualization (currently hardcoded)
+-   make it impossible to enter an empty word (required fields)
+-   input doesn't clear when clicking next question
+-   able to press enter instead of clicking (for submit sentence + next question)
 -   dark mode
--   track stats to update dashboard page (currently hard-coded)
--   user authentication
--   searching = filtering the display
--   currently can only input one sentence -> add "next question" ability
--   visualization of day:total words ratio
+-   ux fixes (cursor pointer on hover, etc)